Azurblau/AzBot/README.md

     - Condition = Blocked: Opposite of above.
 Use this for breakable pathways.
     - BlockBeforeWave: Bots will not use this node for pathfinding until the current wave is greater than or equal to the given value.
     - BlockAfterWave: Bots will not use this node for pathfinding if the current wave is greater than the given value.
     - DMGPerSecond: Apply damage to human players and entities located on this node.
+Can be disabled globally in `sv_config.lua` by setting `D3bot.DisableNodeDamage = true`.
     - BotMod: Once a non bot player passes this node, the given offset will be applied to the zombie count target.
 Useful to adjust the bot count on objective maps.
   - Link parameters:
     - Cost: Add a penalty for paths using this link.
 Higher values makes it less likely for bots to use a path containing this link.